pybuilder/pybuilder.github.io/_includes/content/claim.md

-_PyBuilder_ is primarily targeted at Python projects but due to its extensible nature it can be used for other languages as well. _PyBuilder_ features a powerful yet easy to use plugin mechanism which allows programmers to extend the tool in an unlimited way.
+_PyBuilder_ is a software build tool written in 100% pure Python and mainly targets Python applications.

+It is based on the concept of dependency based programming but also comes along with powerful plugin mechanism that allows the construction of build life cycles similar to those known from other famous build tools like _Apache Maven_.